Pollution from industrial animal operations

 Despite the well-documented pollution and devastating impacts these industrial operations have on communities and water, North Carolina has done little to address the problems.
 The Southern Environmental Law Center advocates for more accountability, transparency, and equity to reduce the risk of harmful pollution from these facilities and getting these facilities out of flood-prone areas.
 We also advocate that industry use available cleaner, more sustainable technology to manage the massive amounts of animal waste that pollute waterways and drinking water every day.

-In February of 2021, we challenged a state air permit for a proposed hog waste to gas (biogas) processing facility operated by Smithfield Foods and Dominion Energy and four state waste management permits for Smithfield-owned hog operations to use giant pits of untreated hog feces and urine to produce the gas while spraying the harmful waste on surrounding areas.
+In February of 2021, we challenged four state waste management permits for Smithfield-owned hog operations to use giant pits of untreated hog feces and urine to produce biogas while spraying the harmful waste on surrounding areas.